You are here

 Summary

-• The SMM facilitated and monitored adherence to the ceasefire to enable repairs to essential civilian infrastructure in both Donetsk and Luhansk regions.
+• The Mission facilitated and monitored adherence to the ceasefire to enable repairs to critical civilian infrastructure, including to water pipelines and powerlines.
+It continued to facilitate the operation of the Donetsk Filtration Station.

-• Restrictions of the Mission’s access continued in all three disengagement areas.
-The SMM’s access was also restricted near Zaichenko.*
+• Restrictions of the SMM’s access continued in all three disengagement areas and elsewhere.*

 Ceasefire violations[1]

-In Donetsk region, between the evenings of 19 and 20 April, the SMM recorded fewer ceasefire violations, including fever explosions (about 25), compared with the previous reporting period (about 150 explosions).
-The majority of ceasefire violations were recorded at southerly directions of Chermalyk (government-controlled, 31km north-east of Mariupol) and in areas east and east-north-east of Hnutove (government-controlled, 20km north-east of Mariupol).
+In Donetsk region, the SMM recorded fewer ceasefire violations, including fewer explosions (about 110), compared with the previous reporting period (about 240 explosions).
+The majority of ceasefire violations were recorded at southerly directions of Pyshchevyk (government-controlled, 25km north-east of Mariupol), at easterly directions of Hnutove (government-controlled, 20km north-east of Mariupol), and in areas south-south-east of Chermalyk (government-controlled, 31km north-east of Mariupol), including 40 explosions.

-In Luhansk region, between the evenings of 19 and 20 April, the Mission recorded fewer ceasefire violations, including fewer explosions (about 70), compared with the previous reporting period (about 150 explosions).
-The majority of ceasefire violations were recorded in areas south and south-east of Popasna (government-controlled, 69km west of Luhansk) and south and east of the disengagement area near Zolote (government-controlled, 60km west of Luhansk) (see below).
+In Luhansk region, the SMM recorded more ceasefire violations, including more explosions (about 30), compared with the previous reporting period (17 explosions).
+The majority of ceasefire violations were recorded in areas east-south-east of Popasna (government-controlled, 69km west of Luhansk).

 Disengagement areas[2]